DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/05_ImplementApprovalFlow.md

 ## Introduction

 Now we will implement the approval flow.
-The flow is triggered by the importing user when the importing state is set to finalized.
-The approver will be informed via mail that an action from his side is required.
+The flow is triggered by the importing user when the he clicks the `Request Approval` button.In the first step the flow will adjust the state.
+Besides the approver will be informed via mail that an action from his side is required.

 From there the approval can be triggered in two ways:
 1. The approver confirms the mail sent